 To keep Gmail systems healthy and your accounts safe, Google limits the amount of mail one user can send.
 Limits restrict the number of messages sent per day and the number of recipients per message.

-- Free Gmail and trial Google Apps accounts have sending limit of 500 messages per day.
+- Free Gmail and trial G Suite (formerly Google Apps) accounts have sending limit of 500 messages per day.

-- Paid Google Apps accounts have the limit of 2000 messages per day.
+- Paid G Suite accounts have the limit of 2000 messages per day.

-In order to comply with above restrictions, cloudHQ will ensure not to send more than 450 emails per day for free accounts and 1800 emails per day for paid Google Apps accounts.
+In order to comply with above restrictions, cloudHQ will ensure not to send more than 450 emails per day for free accounts and 1800 emails per day for paid G Suite accounts.
 So if your email campaign has more than 900 emails and you are using free Gmail account it might take ~2 full days to email everybody.

 If you exceed a Google email sending limit, you will see an error message, such as: